timdereaper1/AI-project/README.md

 ### Frontend application

-The frontend is built with react and es6, all the code is stored in the src folder and compiled to es5 then stored in the app/static folder, which is the build folder for the frontend.
+The frontend is built with react 16.6.0, all the code is stored in the src/client folder and compiled to src/server/static folder, which is the build folder for the frontend.
 The system has already been configured to load the javascript files into the index.html when the home route is being served by the server.

-To start with the app development, first must have node installed on your machine which you can follow the download link to [here](https://nodejs.org/).
+To start with the app development, first must have node installed on your machine which you can follow the download link [here](https://nodejs.org/).
 After installing node, install the node packages for the app by running the command

 ```bash
 npm install